FixingPixels/Aegis/COMMANDS.md

    - Specific implementation steps
    - Defined success criteria

-> **Note**: The planning document will be used by `/aegis start` to initialize the project structure and create initial tasks.
+> **Note**: The planning document will be used LATER by `/aegis start` to initialize tasks and update project state.
+The planning command itself should not do this.

 ---